Daniel-Oberlin/recalbox-tools/README.md

 ## C64

+A few games expect to be run in PAL mode.
+In some cases joysticks won't work properly unless PAL mode is enabled.
+For example, "The Last V8", and one of the foreign-language versions of Archon.
+The English version of Archon that I currently have feels too fast (intro music and gameplay) unless it is run in PAL mode.

+**C64 TODO:**
+- Is it possible to load disks into multiple drives?
+- Scanline shaders?

 ## Apple

 For the linapple emulator, sound on HDMI doesn't work.
 Sound is available through the headphone jack only.
 You don't need to change the Recalbox global sound mode, that can remain as HDMI and linapple will still output to headphone jack.
 An easy solution is to plug in a headphone and make sure the volume is high, and then you get an almost authentic speaker sound for the Apple emulation.